Is my car worth less after an accident?

 Will dealers buy a car that has been in an accident?

-Motorway works with 5,000+ verified dealers who are experienced in selling a wide range of cars.
-So, being in an accident isn’t something that automatically means you won’t be able to sell your car.
-Of course, you should assume that you will make less on a car that has been in an accident versus one which hasn’t, but that doesn’t mean you can’t get a great deal.
+While you should assume that you’re likely to make less on a car that has been in an accident versus one that hasn’t, that doesn’t mean you can’t get a great deal.
 Even if your car has been written off, we can connect you with our scrap partner (though your car will not be able to be offered to our dealer network).

 Selling with Motorway is easy, but there are some extra things to remember if you know your car has a history of accidents: